followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/99 How To/Add DevExtreme to an ASP.NET Core Angular Application.md

             ]
         })

-5. Open the Views\Home\Index.cshtml file and remove the `asp-prerender-module` attribute from the `<app>` element.
-This disables server-side rendering, which is currently not supported by DevExtreme.

-6. Open the ClientApp\app\components\fetchdata\fetchdata.component.html file and replace the table in it with the following code, which creates the DevExtreme **DataGrid** widget and binds it to sample data already provided by the `FetchDataComponent`:
+1. Open the ClientApp\src\app\fetch-data\fetch-data.component.html file and replace the table in it with the following code.
+This code creates the DevExtreme **DataGrid** widget and binds it to sample data the `FetchDataComponent` provides:

         <dx-data-grid [dataSource]="forecasts"></dx-data-grid>

-7. Run the application and when it has been loaded, navigate to the Fetch data page to view the **DataGrid**.
+1. Run the application and when it is loaded, navigate to the Fetch data page to view the **DataGrid**.

-Refer to the [DevExtreme-Angular repository on GitHub](https://github.com/DevExpress/devextreme-angular) for more information on working with DevExtreme controls in Angular.
+Refer to [DevExtreme-Angular on GitHub](https://github.com/DevExpress/devextreme-angular/blob/master/README.md) for more information on working with DevExtreme controls in Angular.